Mopan River

 The Mopan River is a river in Central America spanning the Petén Department of Guatemala and the Cayo District of Belize.
-It merges with the Macal River at Branch Mouth, Belize, forming the Belize River, which ultimately discharges to the Caribbean Sea.
+It merges with the Macal River at Branch Mouth, Belize, forming the Belize River, which ultimately discharges into the Caribbean Sea.
 The drainage area of the combined watershed is 9434.2 km2.
 Tributaries of the Mopan include Chiquibul Branch, Ceiba Grande, Salisipuedes, and Delores.

 Hydrology

 The Mopan River's rate of discharge has been measured regularly since 1981 at the river gauge station in Benque Viejo, Belize.
 According to these measurements, the river's annual mean discharge varies between 20 and 40 m3/s.
 The highest rate ever recorded was 404 m3/s in November 1990.

 Although the Mopan may contribute to downstream flooding during the rainy season, it responds much slower to rain storms than the other major tributary of the Belize River, the Macal.
 Both rivers yield similar volumes on average, but the Mopan watershed is less mountainous than the Macal watershed, giving it less intense flood waves.